WeblateOrg/weblate/docs/admin/access.rst

 An additional step is performed if checking permission for the translation:

-4. :guilabel:`Languages` are matched against the scope of translations if set, if not set, this does not match any language.
+4. Group :guilabel:`Languages` are matched against accessed translations, it it ignored for component or project level access.

 .. hint::